PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_108](./images/img_108.png)

 A formatted string can be produced to display the string literal ```'A'``` and its corresponding byte sequence.
-Recall that double quotations are used to create a string with a string literal and there are 8 bits in a byte so;
+Recall that double quotations are used to create a string with a string literal and there are 8 bits in a byte so:

 ```
 f"The byte sequence for 'A' is {num_cap_a :08d}"